Getting the Bible to “Click” - GoodKind

 The Bible has a lot to say about the value of, well, the Bible.

 Even if you agree that the Bible is trustworthy and true, chances are you don’t always feel that into it.
+Ant, it’s okay for us to be honest about our feelings toward the Bible.

-It’s okay for us to be honest about our feelings toward the Bible.
-We sometimes think of the Bible like a vegetable.
+We sometimes think of the Bible as a vegetable.
 It’s good for us, sure.
 We know we need more of it in our diet.
 But we don’t really get excited about it.
 Who has ever written a love ballad for a lima bean?

 “More to be desired are they than gold,